 It would be interesting to check if the direction of spin has influence on the results.
 It should not have any.

 The reason why the spinning gyro (with the horizontal spin axis) might not take off in a spectacular fashion is that its angular velocity (and angular momentum) will start to instantly decelerate upon releasing it at the motionless balance level.

 Then again, it may as well raise, depending on how strong its angular momentum is when it is released at the level of the motionless balance.

 The spinning gyro (with the horizontal spin axis), should be suspended on the balance-scale in the way that will prevent it from precessing (or rotating), and the gyro should be allowed a degree of freedom to naturally hang horizontally at all times, even when it goes up, or down.
 The balance-scale should be allowed to move only up, or down.
-These conditions could be pretty much self-evident from looking at the very primitive graphics that were used above to illustrate the experiment.

 What if we repeat this experiment with both gyros having their axis of spin oriented vertically, instead of horizontally?
 What if one gyro is spinning horizontally, and the other one is spinning vertically?
 For the above two options we can try each direction of spin, too.